-Most boards list a maximum weight capacity, typically between 200 to 300 lbs.
+Most boards list a maximum weight capacity of 200-300 lbs.
 But staying within that number doesn’t guarantee performance.
 Heavier riders may still face reduced acceleration, motor strain, deck flex, and shorter battery life.
-That’s because weight affects every major component—from torque output to braking response and structural fatigue over time.
+That’s because weight affects every major component, from torque output to braking response and structural fatigue over time.

 To choose a board that holds up under load, focus less on the label and more on how each part is engineered to perform with extra weight.